-- use propositional logic to represent and analysis problems in the theory of computation;
+- use propositional logic, predicates and quantifiers to represent and analyse problems in the theory of computation;

-- construct Finite Automata, Nondeterministic Automata, and Turing Machines to describe languages;
+- construct Finite Automata, Nondeterministic Finite Automata, Context-Free Grammars, and Turing Machines to describe languages;

-- convert Regular Expressions into a Finite Automata;
+- convert Regular Expressions into Finite Automata and vice versa;

 - find a Regular Grammar for a Regular Language;